Down The Ground is a podcast that is the brainchild of 7 hyper-active desis who think they can run the ICC. The question is, can they really?

 Taimoor Khan Shabih

-A 19 year old University student living in Sydney, Taimoor had always wanted to explore entrepreneurial opportunities from a young age.
+A 20 year old University student living in Sydney, Taimoor had always wanted to explore entrepreneurial opportunities from a young age.
 Being a die hard fan of Pakistan Cricket from the age of 7 and envious of the Indian batting culture from even before that, Taimoor found a bunch of guys online who were willing to embark on a Cricketing venture with him.
-His goal was simple- create the best Cricket podcast on the face of the planet.
+His goal was simple- create the best online platform for Cricket related discussion on the planet.

 Dubbed as the “headmaster” of DTG by one of the co-founders, Taimoor will be seen pushing his colleagues to make DTG the premium destination for all things related to Pakistani Cricket.
 However, his desi genes (and those of his colleagues) often leads to procrastination and come in the way of making this dream a reality!